FG Sets Fresh Target of 21m Jobs by 2025

 It said that the initiative was in line with the National Development Plan of the government.

-The Minister of Labour and Employment, Dr Chris Ngige, OON, who gave the undertaken at the Inter-Ministerial Training Workshop on Boosting Job Creation, held at the United Nations House in Abuja, said that the federal, state, and local governments, as well as high net-worth individuals and corporate organisations have been giving serious attention to job creation and as such had taken necessary actions needed to create decent jobs for the Nigerian workforce.
+The Minister of Labour and Employment, Dr. Chris Ngige, who gave the undertaking at the Inter-Ministerial Training Workshop on Boosting Job Creation, held at the United Nations House in Abuja, said that the federal, state, and local governments, as well as high net-worth individuals and corporate organisations have been giving serious attention to job creation and as such had taken necessary actions needed to create decent jobs for the Nigerian workforce.

 Ngige hoped that the workshop would help to navigate the paths for responsive actions that would bring about job creation.